Do you need help staying organized for the gardening season?

 - Stop watering onions so the tops die down and yellow.
 Harvest and cure.
 Cure garlic for winter storage.

-- Harvest any early winter squash and begin curing.
+- Harvest winter squash and begin curing.

 - Sow fast growing fall greens once areas open up around the garden (lettuce, radishes, mescluns etc) but only if the weather is cool.
 If it’s too hot the cool season veggies won’t do well.

 - Start winter transplants for the greenhouse, low tunnel etc.

 - Build cold frames for winter garden or any hoop tunnel bed covers.

 - Use organic pest control methods to keep pests at bay